eryxcoop/eryx-raccoons/frontend/README.md

-# CipherPass - Frontend
+# CypherPass - Frontend

-CipherPass empowers people to purchase tickets directly, removing intermediaries and sharing only the minimum necessary data.
+CypherPass empowers people to purchase tickets directly, removing intermediaries and sharing only the minimum necessary data.

 ## Features